02loveslollipop/DiscordGPTChatBot/README.md

-# Frijolito discord bot
-## ATENTION: This repo is probably outdated in the Discord and OpenAI API at some point, so please check for the compatibility
+# Discord GPT Chat Bot

-This is just a demo for a personalize role chatbot for Discord using OpenAI API.
+> Python script This is just a demo for a personalize role chatbot for Discord using OpenAI API.

-#
-## Overview
+## Intro
 This Python repo implement a chat bot for discord, but it allows to change it role, this will change the way how the GPT model answers the questions, this can even allow it to don't answer a question, or to characterize a certain "personality".

 ## Requirements